akinsho/git-conflict.nvim/README.md

 {'akinsho/git-conflict.nvim', version = "*", config = true}
 ```

-I recommend using the tag field of you package manager, so your version of this plugin is only updated when a new tag is pushed as `main` itself might be **unstable**.
+I recommend using the {tag|version} field of your package manager, so your version of this plugin is only updated when a new tag is pushed as `main` itself might be **unstable**.

 ## Configuration